SprockettLab/SprockettLab.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Team
-description: Lab Members
+description: Sprockett Lab Members
 nav: true
-nav_order: 3
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block